bvds/andes/docs/guides/quick_start/README.md

 an icon URL, invocation target, and description.</li>
 </ol>

-## Invite pilot users to join your Sencha Space Organization
+## Invite Users to Join Your Sencha Space Organization

 The users you invite become users of the applications in your Sencha Space organization.